ppc64le/build-scripts/script/README.md

 # Pre-requisites

 + Create a fork of the build-scripts repo,update it if already present.
-+ Have the following details of package to be ported:
++ Have the following details of the package to be ported:
   * Package name
   * Package version
   * Package URL
   * Package language
 + Create a python environment and activate it.
-Refer gfg url to create an environment.
+Refer to [this](https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/) to create an environment.

 # Steps to execute